OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:8

-So Tamar went to her brother Amnon’s house, and he was lying down.
+So Tamar went to her brother Amnon’s house, where he was lying down.
-And she took dough, kneaded it, made cakes in his sight, and baked the cakes.
+She took dough, kneaded it, made cakes in his presence, and baked them.

 ## 2 Samuel 13:9